 Appears in 1 contract

 Internal Controls and Procedures.
-Parent has established and maintains, and at all times since January 311, 2019 2022 has maintained, disclosure controls and procedures and internal control over financial reporting (as such terms are defined in paragraphs (e) and (f), respectively, of Rule 13a-15 under the Exchange Act) as required by Rule 13a-15 under the Exchange Act, designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP.
-Parent’s disclosure controls and procedures are reasonably designed to ensure that all material information required to be disclosed by Parent in the reports that it files or furnishes under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the rules and forms of the SEC, and that all such material information is accumulated and communicated to Parent’s management as appropriate to allow timely decisions regarding required disclosure and to make the certifications required pursuant to Sections 302 and 906 of the S▇▇▇▇▇▇▇-▇▇▇▇▇ Act.
-Since January 311, 20192022, Parent’s principal executive officer and its principal financial officer have disclosed to Parent’s auditors and the audit committee of Parent’s board of directors (the material circumstances of which (if any) and significant facts learned during the preparation of such disclosure have been made available to the Company prior to the date hereof) (ia) any significant deficiencies and material weaknesses in the design or operation of internal controls control over financial reporting, (iib) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls control over financial reporting and (iiic) any written claim or allegation regarding clauses clause (ia) or (iib).
-Since January 311, 2019 through the date hereof2022, neither Parent nor any Parent Subsidiary has received any material, unresolved complaint, allegation, assertion or claim regarding the accounting or auditing practices, procedures, methodologies or methods of Parent or any Parent Subsidiary or their respective internal accounting controls.
+Parent has established and maintains maintains, and at all times since January 31, 2017 has maintained, disclosure controls and procedures and internal control over financial reporting (as such terms are defined in paragraphs (e) and (f), respectively, of Rule 13a-15 under the Exchange Act) as required by Rule 13a-15 under the Exchange Act, designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP.
+Parent’s disclosure controls and procedures are reasonably designed to ensure that all material information required to be disclosed by Parent in the reports that it files or furnishes under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the rules and forms of the SEC, and that all such material information is accumulated and communicated to the Parent’s management of Parent as appropriate to allow timely decisions regarding required disclosure and to make the certifications required pursuant to Sections 302 and 906 of the ▇▇▇▇▇▇▇▇-▇▇▇▇▇ Act.
+Management of Parent has completed an assessment of the effectiveness of Since January 31, 2017, Parent’s internal control over principal executive officer and its principal financial reporting in compliance with the requirements of Section 404 of the ▇▇▇▇▇▇▇▇-▇▇▇▇▇ Act as of December 31, 2023, and such assessment concluded that such controls were effective.
+Based on its most recent evaluation of internal controls over financial reporting prior to the date hereof, management of Parent has officer have disclosed to Parent’s auditors and the audit committee of Parent’s board of directors (the Parent Board material circumstances of which (iif any) and significant facts learned during the preparation of such disclosure have been made available to the Company prior to the date hereof) (a) any significant deficiencies and material weaknesses in the design or operation of internal controls over financial reporting that are reasonably likely to adversely affect in any material respect Parent’s ability to recordreporting, process, summarize and report financial information and (iib) any fraud, whether or not material, that involves management or other employees who have a significant role in Parentthe Company’s internal control controls over financial reportingreporting and (c) any written claim or allegation regarding clause (a) or (b).
+Since January 31, and each such deficiency2017, weakness and fraud so disclosed to auditorsneither Parent nor any Parent Subsidiary has received any material, if anyunresolved complaint, has been disclosed to allegation, assertion or claim regarding the Company prior to the date hereofaccounting or auditing practices, procedures, methodologies or methods of Parent or any Parent Subsidiary or their respective internal accounting controls.

 Appears in 1 contract